simonlabcode/bam2bakR/README.md

   KO_2: data/samples/KO_replicate_2.bam
   KO_ctl: data/samples/KO_nos4U.bam
 ```
 `samples` is the list of sample IDs and paths to .bam files that you want to process.
 Delete the existing sample names and paths and add yours.
 The sample names in this example are `WT_1`, `WT_2`, `WT_ctl`, `KO_1`, `KO_2`, and `KO_ctl`.
 These are the sample names that will show up in the `sample` column of the output cB.csv file.
 The `:` is necessary to distinguish the sample name from what follows, the path to the relevant bam file.
-Note, the path is NOT an absolute path, it is relative to the top of the TL-Snakemake repo directory.
-Thus, in this example, the bam files are located in a directory called `samples` that is inside of a directory called `data` located at the top of the TL-Snakemake directory.
-Your data can be wherever you want it to be, but it might be easiest if you put it in a `data` directory inside the TL-Snakemake directory as in this example.
+Note, the path is NOT an absolute path, it is relative to the top of the bam2bakR repo directory.
+Thus, in this example, the bam files are located in a directory called `samples` that is inside of a directory called `data` located at the top of the bam2bakR directory.
+Your data can be wherever you want it to be, but it might be easiest if you put it in a `data` directory inside the bam2bakR directory as in this example.

-As another example, imagine that the `data` directory was in the directory that you cloned the TL-Snakemake repo to, and that there was no `samples` subdirectory inside of `data`.
+As another example, imagine that the `data` directory was in the directory that you cloned the bam2bakR repo to, and that there was no `samples` subdirectory inside of `data`.
 In that case, the paths would look something like this:

 ```
 samples: